seif9116/personal_website/blogs/llm-instrs.md

 ```

-2. Shakespear seems to work, at least enough to fool a fool like me.
+2. Shakespear seems to work, at least well enough to fool a fool like me.

 ```
 me: SK What is the difference bteween a CPU and a GPU?